wanhaozhou/ADA-Project/README.md

 # Abstract

 With the rapid growth of online reviews, it has become a common practice for people to read reviews for many purposes.
-This gives rise to review spam, i.e., writing fake reviews to mislead readers by giving bogus positive or negative opinions to some target products to promote them or to damage their reputations.
-Our task is to find those reviewers who write fake reviews.
-The problem can be seen as a classification problem but obtaining training data by manually labeling reviews is very hard.
+This gives rise to review spam, i.e., writing fake reviews to mislead readers by giving bogus positive or negative opinions to some target products to promote them or to damage their reputations. **Our task is to find those reviewers who write fake reviews.** The problem can be seen as a classification problem but obtaining training data by manually labeling reviews is hard.
 In this project, we hope to study the unusual behaviors of reviewers who are of suspect spam reviewers.

 We make the following assumptions to support our analysis.
-Firstly, we assume that the majority of reviewers are normal reviewers.
-Secondly, we assume that there exists statistical difference between spam reviewers and normal reviewers.
+First, we assume that the majority of reviewers are normal reviewers.
+Second, we assume that there exists statistical difference between spam reviewers and normal reviewers.

 We hope to address the problem in two ways.
 First, we would like to use statistical models to find the useful features that can distinguish the unusual patterns of spam reviewers from the majority.
 Second, we are going to define features based on abnormal behaviors of spammers to identify fake reviewers and fake reviews by unsupervised learning.